hashicorp/terraform-provider-azuread/website/docs/r/application.html.markdown

 * `prevent_duplicate_names` - (Optional) If `true`, will return an error when an existing Application is found with the same name.
 Defaults to `false`.

+* `sign_in_audience` - (Optional) Type of an audience: `AzureADMyOrg`, `AzureADMultipleOrgs` or `AzureADandPersonalMicrosoftAccount`, will return an error when updated on an existing application due to restrictions per audience.
+For more information https://docs.microsoft.com/en-us/azure/active-directory/develop/supported-accounts-validation.
+Defaults to `AzureADMyOrg`.

 ---

 `required_resource_access` supports the following: